What are sharps and what risks do they pose?

 - training and informing nurses and healthcare workers on the risks of transmission of bloodborne pathogens and on safe practices to combat transmission.

 Not surprisingly, no matter how good a sharps injury prevention policy is on paper, numerous studies have shown that the provision of adequate resources is the real key to minimizing injury, with a clear relationship between the heightened prevalence of sharps injuries and understaffing having been demonstrated.
 In certain studies, nurses from units with low staffing and poor organizational climates reported twice as many sharps injuries than nurses on well-staffed units.
-Accordingly, even where your employer’s policy ostensibly complies fully with the obligations laid down by the Sharps Regulations, your employer may nevertheless be liable to compensate you for a sharps injury which was caused due to understaffing or any other want of resources in the workplace.
+Accordingly, even where your employer’s policy ostensibly complies fully with the obligations laid down by the Sharps Regulations, your employer may nevertheless be liable to compensate you for a sharps injury that was caused due to understaffing or any other want of resources in the workplace.

 Should I receive vaccinations to prevent infection?